dib1000/APCSFinalProject/README.md

 6/7/2021: Ghosts move a bit faster once they have been eaten.

+6/7/2021: Added new way of movement for ghosts.
+Scatter mode: The ghosts go to a corner and then they chase pacman

 Tina Nguyen:

 5/25/2021: Added needed variables and methods for Maze